OpenStackOnRaPi/ostackinstall/README.md

      * mimimal possible: [1x4GB RAM + 1x8GB RAM] (a minimal cluster, enough to create a single CirrOS virtual machine and nothing more)
      * OpenStack control/network nodes run on the same 8GB RPi host
    * all Pi are equipped with 32GB SD disk
-   * Note 1: a single 8GB RAM RPi host in all-in-one setup of Kolla-Ansible OpenStack is able to host OpenStack in absolutely minimal configuration.
+   * Note: a single 8GB RAM RPi host in all-in-one setup of Kolla-Ansible OpenStack is barely able to host OpenStack in absolutely minimal configuration.
 In such a cluster, one can create a single CirrOS instance with 512MB memory, but the cloud becomes unstable.
-We have seen many times that even such a simple configuration ends in failure.
-And OpenStack all-in-one system immediately crashes due to lack of memory when a second similar CirrOS instance is created, unless you increase the swap memory size, risking everything becoming very slow.
+We have seen many times that even such a simple configuration ends in failure soon after instantiating the VM.
+And OpenStack all-in-one system immediately crashes due to lack of memory when a second similar CirrOS instance is created, unless you increase the swap memory size.
+This second option, however, carries the risk that everything will become very slow.
 That is the reason why we consider the dual-host configuration to be the minimum possible.
-   * Note 2: OpenStack control/network nodes can be split to run on different hosts, but this results in relatively limited decrease of host peak RAM utilization in the cluster and will not relieve you from moitoring this parameter.
-Of course, if you are curious, you can give it a try (see the inventory setup in this document).
 2. SW
    * OS: Raspberry Pi OS Lite 64bit (a port of Debian 12 Bookworm with no desktopp environment).
    * Kolla-Ansible 2023.1 or 2025.1.